-I’m a great believer in nature/nurture and a combination of the both.
-I think I was born an entrepreneur, I don’t think I suddenly wanted to be one, I think I was born to be one.
-When I was 5 years old I was given a chess board and other people would play chess or drafts.
-Not me, the pieces were all my staff and I was moving them all around as my employees, I think it was always there.
+I’m a great believer in nature/nurture and a combination of both.
+I don’t think I suddenly wanted to be an entrepreneur.
+I think I was born to be one.
+When I was 5 years old I was given a chess board and other people would, as you do, play chess or drafts.
+Not me.
+The pieces were all my staff and I was moving them all around as my employees.
+I think entrepreneurship was always there.

 Who is the most influential person in your life?

 The most influential person in my life at the moment is definitely my husband.
-We are like chalk and cheese, he is the grounder, so whilst I’m off saying, “I’ve had an idea, I’ve had another idea”, he’s the one saying, “ok, calm down dear”, but he’s also incredibly supportive.
-Other people that inspire me… Princess Diana inspired me a lot because she always maintained her dignity.
-It didn’t matter what was thrown at her, she maintained her dignity and dealt with it.
-The other person that’s inspired me is definitely Dame Stephanie Shirley, unsung hero where she created a billion pound empire in the computer world that most people have never heard of and she came from nothing, she’s achieved amazing things.
+He's incredibly supportive.
+We’re like chalk and cheese – he’s the grounder, so while I’m running around saying, “I’ve had an idea, I’ve had an idea”, he’s the one saying “ok, calm down dear.”
+Other people that inspire me...
+Princess Diana inspired me a lot because she always maintained her dignity.
+It didn’t matter what was thrown at her.
+She upheld her dignity and dealt with it.
+The other person that’s inspired me is Dame Stephanie Shirley, unsung hero who created a billion-pound empire in the computer world that most people have never heard of, and she came from nothing.
+She’s achieved amazing things

 Have you ever felt intimidated as a female entrepreneur?

 So many times.
-I went to a packaging soirée, the year after I started.
-Very exciting, I can recommend it to anyone.
-There was a room full of about 100 people and I was the only woman, except for a journalist.
-So, me and the fellow female journalist, sort of stood in the corner feeling completely out of place.
+The year after I started I went to a packaging soirée.
+Very exciting - I'd recommend it to anyone.
+In a room of about 100 people, I was the only woman, apart from one journalist.
+So, me and the fellow female journalist stood in the corner feeling completely out of place.